kristjano/dynamics365smb-devitpro-pb/dev-itpro/developer/types-of-events-for-extensibility.md

 An alternative is to invoke `if Codeunit.Run()` and then handle things in isolation.

 `Codeunit.Run` requires an explicit commit before and has better testability, because there isn't an easy to test isolated events for error cases.
 To do error case testing, disable test isolation.
-Otherwise, the error eon't be handled.
+Otherwise, the error won't be handled.

 Events are better than `Codeunit.Run` because they allow multiple subscribers.
 Running a codeunit only lets one implementation run at a time.